TrickfireRobotics/gazebo_prototype/README.md

 ### exc_control
 This contains anything needed to control the robot.
 Currently there is a very simple driver station application in the `src` folder.
 It's a black window and simply uses WASD controls to drive the robot.
 This can be relatively easily expanded on with more keybinds, mouse, or joystick input.

+## localization_prototype
+This contains the setup and launch files for robot_localization package Note the robot_localization package needs to be installed:

+This had a missing dependency on my machine: sudo apt-get install ros-kinetic-geographic-msgs